chhavip/debaised-analysis/README.md

 Composing analysis in Sheets using formulas is hard to learn and master, particularly for more advanced intents such as trend, top-k, slice comparisons.The goal of the project is to describe user intents as Sheets formula functions.
 Implementation of each formula will be in Python, which returns not only the result (formula) but also a set of debiasing suggestions.

+I will add more text before other things change.
 ## Source Code Headers

 Every file containing source code must include copyright and license